-Most financial advisors, and clients are well aware of what directed trusts can do for them (e.g. provide flexibility on management of trust assets).
-There is alot of 'noise' about directed trusts and explaining the hows, whys, why nots etc. is important for all to be educated about.
+Most financial advisors and clients are well aware of what directed trusts can do for them — mainly, provide flexibility on management of trust assets.
+There is a lot of 'noise' about directed trusts and explaining the hows, whys, why nots etc. is important for all to know.

-The critical thing to keep in mind is that the trust industry is undergoing a quiet revolution that has wrested control of trust accounts away from traditional trustees—primarily in the banks and other large institutions—and back into the hands of independent trust companies, advisors and most importantly clients.
+The critical thing to keep in mind is that the trust industry is undergoing a quiet revolution that has wrested control of trust accounts away from traditional trustees — primarily banks and other large institutions — and back into the hands of independent trust companies, advisors, and (most importantly) clients.

-Legal experts contend that there have been more changes in trust law in the last 20 years that have taken place in the prior two centuries.
+Legal experts contend that there have been more changes in trust law in the last 20 years than the last two centuries.
 These changes have been tectonic in scope and promise to affect every aspect of how trusts are invested and administered for decades to come.

 What is a Directed Trust?

 In previous generations, trustees retained full authority over both the way trust assets were used to enrich the beneficiaries and the way those assets were invested.
-As many trust companies evolved into broad-based wealth management firms, this effectively put financial advisors serving the high-net-worth market in the position of having to cede control of a portion of their clients’ assets to a competitor.
-It also limited clients to have control and decision power on unique assets (ranches, oil/gas properties, commercial buildings etc.) to be managed more effectively.
+As many trust companies evolved into broad-based wealth management firms, this effectively forced financial advisors serving the high-net-worth market to cede control of a portion of their clients’ assets to a competitor.
+It also limited client control and decision power on unique assets (ranches, oil/gas properties, commercial buildings etc.) to be managed more effectively.

-- Simple Rule 1.
-In the absence of a statute to the contrary, the common law handed down over the centuries through case law applies to trusts in all states.
+- In the absence of a statute to the contrary, the common law handed down over the centuries through case law applies to trusts in all states.

-- Simple Rule 2.
-Under the common law, a trustee cannot delegate either its duties or its liability.
-As Harvard professor Austin W. Scott puts it, “The whole responsibility for the management of the property is thrown upon the trustee.”
+- Under the common law, a trustee cannot delegate either its duties or its liability.
+As Harvard professor Austin W. Scott says, “The whole responsibility for the management of the property is thrown upon the trustee.”

-- Simple Rule 3.
-Each state has total control over the laws that apply to trusts and trustees.
+- Each state has total control over the laws that apply to trusts and trustees.
 Several states have in fact enacted laws that override the common law rule against non-delegation.

 The non-delegation rule encouraged the evolution of the “unitary trustee,” which concentrates all investment and administration functions under the control of a modern bank trust department or trust company.